himani93/heimdall/README.md

   "file": "/Users/blob/Desktop/Logs/log.txt"
 }
 ```
-You can also just set one of the parameter and other will be set to default.
+If you specify only one parameter in config file other will be set to default.

 ## 📒 Supported Formats